A thali is a lot to pair with one wine. On a single platter, you have salt, spice, acid, fat, and sweetness, all moving at once.

 The Master Key: Structural Versatility

-When pairing with a Thali, we look for “bridge wines” - varietals that possess high acidity, low tannins, and aromatic intensity.
+When pairing with a thali, look for bridge wines, meaning bottles with high acidity, low tannins, and enough aroma to keep up.

 1. The White Bridge: Chenin Blanc

-- Why: Its natural honeyed notes complement sweet chutneys, while its razor-sharp acidity cuts through the ghee-laden lentils.
+- Why: Its honeyed notes suit sweet chutneys, while its acidity cuts through ghee and lentils.

 - The Pour: Look for a dry to off-dry expression from Vouvray, France or a high-altitude bottle from Nashik, India.